 Texas Penal Code Assault Family Violence – Choking

+Is choking assault?
+Yes, if the alleged victim is a family member then choking is a Third Degree Felony.
 The assault section of the Texas Penal Code can be a confusing, because it lays out the general way a person can commit an assault and then breaks down different ways an assault charge can be enhanced.
 Texas Penal Code Section 22.01(b)(2)(B) contains the enhancement for assault family violence by choking or impeding breathing.
 It increases the punishment of an assault family violence charge from a Class A Misdemeanor to a Third Degree Felony.
-To better understand the possible extent of your assault charge you need to speak with an experienced criminal defense attorney at Cofer Law.
+To better understand the possible extent of your assault charge you need to speak with an experienced criminal defense attorney.

 The Texas Penal Code Section 12.34 contains the punishment range for a Third Degree Assault Family Violence charge.
-If a person is found guilty of a third-degree assault they shall be punished by imprisonment in the Texas Department of Criminal Justice for any term of not more than 10 years or less than 2 years.
-Additionally, a person found guilty of a third degree domestic violence charge may be required to pay a fine of up to $10,000.
+If a person is found guilty of a third-degree assault the law says the penalty is imprisonment in the Texas Department of Criminal Justice (TDCJ-ID) for a minimum of 2 years and up to 10 years.
+Additionally, a person found guilty of a third degree domestic violence charge may be charged a fine of up to $10,000.
 Repeat and habitual offender enhancements in Texas Penal Code Section 12.42 apply.
 Along with, probation eligibility laws contained in the Texas Code of Criminal Procedure Article 42.12.
-You need to consult with a skilled assault family violence defense attorney to under the full range of punishment in a Texas domestic violence charge.
+You need to consult with a skilled assault family violence defense attorney to understand the full range of punishment in a Texas domestic violence charge.